 One of these misconceptions is that it is easy (and cheap) to go to a local bank, provide a few pieces of documentation, and they are good at knowing the various procedures for getting money out of China.

 I deal with this issue and others, on the video below, for those interested in visual content:

-I will continually update this article as the years go by, typically at the bottom, and some of the information might therefore by outdated.
+I will continually update this article as the years go by, and some of the information might therefore be outdated.

 Firstly, why do Expats and locals want to get money out of China?

 One of the biggest issues expats in China faced in 2021 is getting money out of Mainland China.
 Many expats come to China for relatively short term assignments, and few plan to stay for more than 10 years.
 Even if they do, the majority do not want to contribute to a Chinese pension plan.

 This is becoming a bigger issue, as the days of the “career expat” are largely gone.